Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Methodology

 We smooth teacher embeddings via one-step residual propagation:

 where $\alpha\in[0,1]$ anchors the representation to the original teacher embedding.
-The smoothed embeddings $\{\tilde z_i\}$ are used as teacher priors for cross-cohort imputation, denoising representations by aggregating information from clinically similar neighbors.
-This reduces variability from scan noise and individual outliers by borrowing signal from clinically similar patients.
+The smoothed embeddings $\{\tilde z_i\}$ serve as teacher priors, denoising representations by borrowing signal from clinically similar patients and reducing variability from scan noise and outliers.